v5ma/selfawarenetworks/draft1.md

 Rough Draft of my section of the paper

 The Agentic Brain

-This section of the paper is like a review of existing neuroscience literature plus novel concepts that I introduced in the summer of 2022 with the Self Aware Networks TOC published on GitHub to prove original authorship.
-Since then I've seen many papers that carry ideas that I introduced, although often they appear without referencing my work suggesting copywritten and published work was overlooked or not considered valid because of the publication format or publication entity.
-I rest assured that copyright is valid for 100 years and that all my content on GitHub is date stamped.
+This section offers a synthesis of established neuroscience literature interwoven with original concepts I first introduced in the summer of 2022 through the Self Aware Networks Theory of Mind (TOC), published on GitHub to establish authorship.
+Since that time, I’ve noticed a wave of papers echoing ideas I pioneered—often without citation—raising questions about whether my copyrighted, timestamped work was overlooked due to its unconventional format or publishing platform.
+Still, I’m confident in the enduring validity of my copyright, secured for a century, and the clear date stamps on all my GitHub content stand as proof of origin.

-Key Concepts in this paper were developed & published as part of the Self Aware Networks Theory of Mind (or TOC) in a collection of notes on GitHub in the summer months of 2022.
+The key concepts explored here were initially developed and shared as part of the Self Aware Networks Theory of Mind in a series of notes I published on GitHub during the summer of 2022.

 1. BOT Biological Oscillatory Tomography as a high level generalized explanation for how cells make, communicate, receive, and parse patterns.
 2. COT Cellular Oscillating Tomography, is a theory of computational biological evolution, not just random selection, computed selection.